-Students are encouraged to see an academic advisor or counselor each semester to update their educational plans, check for changes in the Harper curriculum and verify transfer information.
-It is recommended that students call well in advance to schedule appointments, particularly during mid and late semester.
+Academic advisors are here to help you succeed at Harper College!
+Students are encouraged to see an academic advisor each semester to update their educational plans, choose an Area of Interest, check for changes in the Harper curriculum and verify transfer information.

 - Transferring Prior Credit or Work Experience to Harper: Go forward even faster by inquiring about getting credit for your prior college or work experience

 - Interested in an accelerated, part-time program: Fast Track Program

 - International student on F1 Visa: International Student Office

 - ESL: English as a Second Language Office